trungleviet-agilityio/backend-training/database-learning/practice/docs/mission_statement.md

 ## 5. Scope Boundaries

 ### 5.1.
 In Scope
-- Series and episode management
+- TV series and episode management
-- Employee and role management
+- Actor and director participation tracking
-- Transmission and broadcasting tracking
+- Episode transmission and broadcasting
 - Multi-channel support
-- Analytics and reporting
+- Analytics and reporting for TV series domain
 - Data integrity and validation

 ### 5.2.
 Out of Scope
+- General employee management (beyond actors and directors)
 - Financial management (budgets, costs)
 - Equipment and asset tracking
 - Marketing and promotion data